stacksjs/stacks/components/README.md

 # @ow3/hello-world-vue

-This is the core of your component library.
+This is the where you create your components.

 > **Note**
-> If your project does not require any UI components, you can remove this folder._
+> If your project does not require any UI components, you can remove this folder.

 ## 💡 Get Started

-It's easy to get your component library started with this starter kit.
+It's easy to get your component library started with Stacks.
 The only prerequisite is a basic understanding of how to design/develop Vue Single File Components (SFCs).
 In other words, there is virtually no learning curve because HTML with sprinkled JavaScript will get you incredibly far.

 ```bash
 # you may use this GitHub template or the following command: